Chicago, The #13 Artist of the Rock Era, Part Four

 (Continued from Part Three)

 Columbia Records reacted by dropping the band.
-They released the compilation Chicago XV in 1981.
-Chicago enlisted the help of producer David Foster and signed with Warner Brothers Records.
-Keyboardist, guitarist, and singer Bill Champlin joined the group, with de Oliveira leaving.
+Chicago released the compilation Chicago XV in 1981.
+Enlisting the help of producer David Foster, the group signed with Warner Brothers Records.
+Keyboardist, guitarist, and singer Bill Champlin joined the band, with de Oliveira leaving.
 Foster continued to emphasize power ballads rather than the horn section.

 Chicago released the album Chicago 16 in 1982, with Foster not only limiting the horns but bringing in studio musicians, including several members of Toto.
 Cetera wrote this with Foster, who also played piano.
 "Hard To Say I'm Sorry" gave the group their second #1, was a million-seller, and was nominated for a Grammy for Best Pop Performance by a Duo or Group with Vocals.